deepaucksharma/IntegrationsAgentPOC/README.md

 # Workflow Agent

-A Python framework for orchestrating multi-step workflows with AI-driven adaptation and self-improvement capabilities.
+A Python framework for orchestrating multi-step workflows with AI-driven adaptation and self-improvement capabilities, featuring dynamic documentation-based integration.

 ## Overview

 The Workflow Agent provides a robust system for managing complex installation, removal, and verification workflows using a multi-agent architecture.
 It features:

+- Dynamic integration using documentation parsing and interpretation
+- Intelligent installation strategy selection
+- Platform-aware script generation
+- Comprehensive verification system
 - Data-driven integration using YAML definitions
 - Safe script execution with Docker isolation
 - Automatic failure analysis and self-improvement